 Stepping Out, Inc. is a non-profit organization that was created in 1987 by a group of interested parents, family members, friends and professionals.
 This organization incurs regular operating expenses, a portion of which is the responsibility of the individual members, who pay a monthly fee, as well as families who contribute with yearly dues.
 The remainder comes from fund raising and charitable giving.
 The members presently meet three to four times each month on the weekends in Providence, Rhode Island.
 Meetings are guided by paid professional leaders with recognized qualifications in these areas.

-Social, educational and cultural actives for young adults with special needs.
+Social, educational and cultural activities for adults with special needs.

 - Weekend camping trips